declaire/cse15l-lab-reports/lab-report-1/lab-report-1-week-2.md

 ## Remotely Connecting

 ![Image](labreport1pic2.PNG)
 * In order to remotely connect, I had to first find my course specific account for CSE 15L by going to **[this website](https://sdacs.ucsd.edu/~icc/index.php)**.
-I then typed in the command “ssh (my account address)” and it prompted me to accept or decline and then enter my password.
+I then typed in the command `ssh (my account address)` and it prompted me to accept or decline and then enter my password.
 I accepted the message, and then entered the password for my school account.

 ## Trying Some Commands